Ajay2521/Complete-C-Programming/README.md

 Before going directly into the code, have a look at README.md file and follow it .To make this tutorial useful.

-1. [simple C Program] (https://github.com/maayon2521/Complete-C-Programming/blob/master/SimpleCProgram.c)- In this simple C Program , its structure and working will be explained.
+1. [simple C Program](https://github.com/maayon2521/Complete-C-Programming/blob/master/SimpleCProgram.c)- In this simple C Program , its structure and working will be explained.

 2. Data Type - In this major Data Type available in C Program has been explained.